-Admission to the M.A./M.Com.
-Course is done through the respective Faculty of Arts/ Commerce, University of Delhi.
-The College offers the following subjects at the Post-Graduation level: English, Hindi, Mathematics, Statistics, Philosophy, Political Science, Sanskrit, History and Commerce.
+Delhi.
+The College offers the following subjects at the Post-Graduation level: English, Hindi, Mathematics, Statistics, Philosophy, Political Science, Psychology, Sanskrit, History and Commerce.
 Students seeking admission to such courses are first required to register themselves with the Faculty of Arts/ Commerce.
 The College will receive applications only from those students who have registered themselves and obtained an admission slip from the respective Faculties.
 Further information may be obtained either from the office of the University Department concerned or the respective Faculty of Arts/ Commerce of the University.

 |Other Important Requirements/Guidelines|

-On admission, every student of the college is required to sign a declaration that she submits herself to the disciplinary jurisdiction of the Vice-Chancellor and the personnel of the University and the College who may be vested with the authority to exercise discipline under the Acts, Statutes, Ordinances and Rules of the University / College.
-Each student will be given a handbook containing the rules and regulations of the college.
+On admission, every student of the College is required to sign a declaration that she submits herself to the disciplinary jurisdiction of the Vice-Chancellor and the personnel of the University and the College who may be vested with the authority to exercise discipline under the Acts, Statutes, Ordinances and Rules of the University/College.
+Each student will be given a handbook containing the rules and regulations of the College.
 In addition, students will sign an affidavit declaring that if a student is found indulging in ragging she will face disciplinary action according to the University Ordinance.
-Orientation

-The College website http://www.lsr.edu.in lists all the requirements for Admission and updates it from time to time.
-Students are advised to check the college website regularly for information pertaining to Admissions.
+Students are advised to check the College website www.lsr.edu.in regularly for information pertaining to admission.